 Recall that each of the eight modeled learners uses a different combination of learning assumptions, based on how linguistic and non-linguistic information are used (Table 5).
 For each learner, we ran an ideal learner implementation 10 times over each age-based dataset (<3yrs, <4yrs, or <5yrs).
-The resulting ten sets of inferred verb clusterings were aggregated into a single set of verb classes, using a simple threshold: any verb pair together in more than 75% of the runs (i.e., >7 of 10) was put together in the aggregate verb clustering; similarly, any verb that was in a class of its own (a singleton) for more than 75% of the run was put as a singleton in the aggregate verb clustering for that modeled learner.
-Each modeled learner's aggregate verb clusterings for each dataset appear in Appendix F in the supplementary materials.
+The resulting ten sets of inferred verb clusterings were aggregated into a single set of verb classes, using a simple threshold: any verb pair together in more than 75% of the runs (i.e., >7 of 10) was put together in the aggregate verb clustering; similarly, any verb that was in a class of its own (a singleton) for more than 75% of the runs was put as a singleton in the aggregate verb clustering for that modeled learner.
 Figure 2 shows RI when compared to the child verb classes relevant for different ages of acquisition (i.e., verb classes learned by age three for the <3yrs dataset; verb classes learned by age four for the <4yrs dataset; verb classes learned by age five for the <5yrs dataset).
-For the RI randomization tests, we use a threshold of p<.01for significance (two-tailed).
+For the RI randomization tests, we use a threshold of p<.01 for significance (two-tailed).
 We indicated the threshold for the null hypothesis (randomizing all three parameters) with a solid horizontal line.
 We also added a single asterisk (\) to models that are significant under this null hypothesis.
-The learners surpassing the p < .01 threshold are summarized in Table 6.
+The learners surpassing the p<.01 threshold are summarized in Table 6.

 Taken together, what stands out is that there are learners at each age who are doing better than chance, though the collection of learning assumptions that successful learners encode varies by age.
-Below we interpret these results with respect to the four linking theory proposals: the innate-mapping UTAH and rUTAH, and their derived-mapping equivalents.
+Below we interpret these results with respect to the four linking-theory proposals: the innate-mapping UTAH and rUTAH, and their derived-mapping equivalents.